vermiilion/20220830ResearchRepo/IT Technical Support/Network Case Study/Network-Diagram-Components.md

 |Windows Server 2022 Essentials|1|Incl. with Server|$0|- |Servers require an operating system to run and this one is appropriate and already included in the price of the server.
 |-|-|Total Costs:|$12,898.43

+## Communication Channel
+Communication between sites will be secured using the modem/router.
+Data can be transferred via the internet and the built-in firewall within the modem/router will serve as a security measure.

+## Call Prioritisation System

+To manage high call volumes, calls must be assigned with levels of priority according to what needs the most immediate attention.
+To assess the level of priority, many aspects of the call must be considered.
+Some things to consider are:
+-  Who is affected - whether the problem will affect a whole business, parts of the business, or just the user.
+-  The time period in which the problem must be attended to - whether it needs urgent attention time-wise, or if it can wait - and how much time can be allowed.
+-  Why the response is needed - Is something not working completely?
+Are there interruptions in the service?
+Does the customer have a question about the service?
+Are they requesting a service?

+## Prioritisation Scale

+### 1 - Highest priority:
+- Critical components down
+- The problem will severely affect business
+- Critical client is affected, affecting critical business productivity
+- Immediate attention is required
+- Non-immediate attention will result in escalation of the problem

+### 2 - High Priority
+- Critical components affected
+- The problem will largely affect business
+- Time-critical, but not immediate attention required

+### 3 - Less Priority
+- Non-critical components down or affected
+- The problem affects only the user or few users in the business
+- The problem slows down or inconveniences productivity, not stop it
+- Doesn't require time-critical attention
+- Requesting a service

+### 4 - Lower Priority
+- Non-critical components affected
+- Very little to no affect in business
+- A lot of time can be allowed before attending to the problem without any significant impact
+- Questions regarding the service
+- Minor inconveniences
+- Feedback